linkerd/website/linkerd.io/content/2/reference/architecture.md

   component is used to render and display these dashboards.
 You can reach these dashboards via links in the Linkerd dashboard itself.

+- Proxy injector - Whenever a pod is created into the cluster, this component injects a proxy sidecar into it if the proxy spec has a `linkerd.io/inject: enabled` annotation (or if the namespace has it).

 ## Data Plane

 The Linkerd data plane is comprised of lightweight proxies, which are deployed